utshomax/postman-docs/src/pages/docs/postman-flows/flows-query-language/returning-structured-results.md

 updated: 2022-12-19
 ---

-The following examples describe how to use FQL to return structured data from JSON data.
+The following examples demonstrate how to use FQL to return structured data from JSON data.

 ## Contents